jschappet/magic_map_project/simulation theory.md

 - "Are We Living in a Simulation?" - TED Talk
 - "The Matrix and Philosophy" - Documentary
 - "Exploring the Nature of Reality: Are We in a Simulation?" - Lecture Series #TOBE_REVIEWED
+- "Simulated Realities: The Future of AI and Consciousness" - Panel Discussion #TOBE_REVIEWED

 # Location